Modeling Long Cycles: A model for long cycles

 Unlike the angular frequency-based measure $\tau_\theta$, the spectrum-based measure $\tau_\omega$ takes into account the persistence of the cycle as captured by the localization parameter $c$.
 Note that larger negative values of $ c < 0$ produce less persistent cycles.
 In such cases, the spectrum's peak is closer to the origin, and as a result, less persistent processes may not exhibit any visible cyclical behavior.

 In this paper, we consider both $\tau_\theta$ and $\tau_\omega$ since both types of cyclicality measures are used in the literature \citep[see e.g.][]{Harvey1985,sargent1987macroeconomic,kaiser2001measuring}.
 If one is only concerned with the presence of a cyclical factor in the impulse response coefficients, $\tau_\theta$ is appropriate.
-However, if in addition one is interested in cyclicality with persistence enough to produce a visible spectrum spike away from zero, then more stringent conditions on the autoregressive coefficients are required and $\tau_\omega$ is more appropriate.
-The restriction $d\geq |c|$, which is needed for the definition of $\tau_\omega$, ensures that the cycle is sufficiently persistent to produce a peak in the spectrum.
+However, if in addition one is interested in cyclicality with persistence strong enough to produce a visible spectrum spike away from zero, then more stringent conditions on the autoregressive coefficients are required, and $\tau_\omega$ is more appropriate.
+The restriction $d\geq |c|$, which is required for $\tau_\omega$ to be defined, ensures that the cycle is persistent enough to produce a peak in the spectrum.

 In Appendix \ref{sec:periodogram}, we show that the periodogram-based estimation approach produces biased estimates of $\tau_\omega$.
-We, therefore, develop below an inference procedure for $\tau_\theta$ and $\tau_\omega$ based on the estimates of the autoregressive coefficients $\phi_{1,n}$ and $\phi_{2,n}$.
-For that purpose we proceed in two steps.
-First, we develop a procedure for constructing asymptotically valid confidence sets for the autoregressive parameters $\phi_{1,n}$ and $\phi_{2,n}$.
-In the second step, we use projection arguments to build confidence intervals for the proposed measures of the length of a cycle $\tau_\theta$ and $\tau_\omega$.
-The theory developed below relaxes the iid/serially uncorrelated assumptions on $\{u_t\}$.
+Therefore, in the following we develop an inference procedure for $\tau_\theta$ and $\tau_\omega$ based on the estimates of the autoregressive coefficients $\phi_{1,n}$ and $\phi_{2,n}$.
+For this purpose, we proceed in two steps.
+First, we develop a procedure to construct asymptotically valid confidence sets for the autoregressive parameters $\phi_{1,n}$ and $\phi_{2,n}$.
+In the second step, we use projection arguments to build confidence intervals for the $\tau_\theta$ and $\tau_\omega$ measures of the length of a cycle.
+The theory developed below also allows serially correlated $\{u_t\}$.